Fundamental Exact Sequence for the Pro-\'Etale Fundamental Group: Infinite Galois categories, Noohi groups and

 \subsubsection{Pro-\'etale topology and the definition of $\pipet(X)$}

-Fix a locally topologically noetherian scheme $X$. \begin{defn} Let $Y \rarr X$ be a morphism of schemes such that: \begin{enumerate} \item it is \'etale (not necessarily quasi-compact!) \item it satisfies the valuative criterion of properness. \end{enumerate} We will call $Y$ a \emph{geometric cover} of $X$.
-We will denote the category of geometric covers by $\rmCov_X$. \end{defn} As $Y$ is not assumed to be of finite type over $X$, the valuative criterion does not imply that $Y \rarr X$ is proper (otherwise we would simply get a finite \'etale morphism).
+\begin{defn} Let $X$ be a locally topologically noetherian scheme.
+Let $Y \rarr X$ be a morphism of schemes such that: \begin{enumerate} \item it is \'etale (not necessarily quasi-compact!) \item it satisfies the valuative criterion of properness. \end{enumerate} We will call $Y$ a \emph{geometric covering} of $X$.
+We will denote the category of geometric coverings by $\rmCov_X$. \end{defn} As $Y$ is not assumed to be of finite type over $X$, the valuative criterion does not imply that $Y \rarr X$ is proper (otherwise we would simply get a finite \'etale morphism).

 \begin{example} For an algebraically closed field $\bk$, the category $\rmCov_{\Spec(\bk)}$ consists of (possibly infinite) disjoint unions of $\Spec(\bk)$ and we have $\rmCov_{\Spec(\bk)} \simeq \rmSets$. \end{example}